ii887522/packify/README.md

 ## For developers reading this in GitHub
 Please go to https://gitlab.com/ii887522/packify to start contributing instead.

+## Coding Style
+This project follows [Javascript Standard Style](https://standardjs.com/).
+Please familiarize yourself with the rules provided in the coding style and make sure all the proposed code changes in your commits are conforming to the style before making a merge request.
+You can also make use of
+StandardJS - Javascript Standard Style which is a [Visual Studio Code](https://code.visualstudio.com/) plugin and `test` command under the
+[Install dependencies, build and test project](https://gitlab.com/ii887522/packify#install-dependencies-build-and-test-project) section to support you.

 ## Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) using Linux containers